xlfont/choose/README.md

 ## Events

  - `choose`: fired when a font is chosen, with an xlfont object from `@xlfont/load` for the chosen font.
+ - `load.start`: fired when a font is loading. ( after user clicking a font )
+ - `load.end`: fired when a font is loaded. ( then `get` gets resolved. )
+ - `load.fail`: fired when a font is failed to load.

 ## Metadata Generation